 Ultimately, what’s at stake is more than reporting.
 It’s about reshaping how emissions are understood, managed, and valued across the energy ecosystem.
 By making emissions data precise and actionable, the energy sector can take a decisive step toward true carbon accountability.
 As the energy transition accelerates, companies that lead in adopting this new standard for accountability and transparency will define the next era of climate-aligned energy production, turning a regulatory necessity into a strategic asset.

-This article was adapted from a technical paper and presentation on Digital Twins delivered at Gastech 2025 in Milan.
+This article was adapted from a technical paper and presentation on Digital Twins by Gavin Nicol, Chief Technology Officer at Context Labs, delivered at Gastech 2025 in Milan.

 Related